-The functions of the Board include:
+The Board has delegated functions to the Board include:

-These functions are supported by Australian Health Practitioner Regulation Agency (AHPRA).
-For information about legislation governing operations see AHPRA's Legislation and Publications pages.
+These functions are supported by Australian Health Practitioner Regulation Agency (Ahpra).
+For information about legislation governing operations see Ahpra's Legislation and Publications pages.

-If you have an enquiry about your registration or about becoming a registered psychologist in Australia, contact AHPRA using the online enquiry form or by calling 1300 419 495.
+If you have an enquiry about your registration or about becoming a registered psychologist in Australia, contact Ahpra using the online enquiry form or by calling 1300 419 495.

-To submit a complaint or concern about a registered psychologist, visit AHPRA’s make a complaint page.
+To submit a complaint or concern about a registered psychologist, visit Ahpra’s make a complaint page.

 Correspondence to the National Board can be sent to: